stevencohn/ResxTranslator/README.md

 then flag these by including the word **SKIP** in the entry's comment.
 It must be capitalized.
 The comment can include other text besides the word SKIP.

+#### Inflation Detection

+The free Google translator will sometime add extra spaces around non-alphanumeric characters when translating.
+For example "x+1" may become "x + 1" (from no spaces around the plus sign, to spaces around the plus sign.)

+ResxTranslator attempts to detect this string *inflation* and displays a warning for each string that may need manual tuning.